 - • Grow as a person by participating in the vicarious experience of literature and seeing life from a variety of viewpoints.

-- • Develop the ability to write, attractively, and perceptively as well as learning to converse in the marketplace of ideas.
+- • Develop the ability to write attractively and perceptively, as well as learn to converse in the marketplace of ideas.

 - • Prepare for advanced studies in English.

 The primarily traditional curriculum emphasizes works of recognized and enduring merit in the canon of English, American, and World literature.
 At the same time, they remain receptive to the inclusion of new or neglected works that are compatible with the department’s philosophy.
 Several courses examine critical theory, and faculty members employ a variety of methodologies in literary analysis while favoring a historical and exegetical approach.
 Students may choose to obtain a major or a minor in English or work toward qualifying for the California Single Subject Teaching Credential in English (additional requirements).

 A chronological survey of the development of English literature, with emphasis on the major writers; some attention to the parallel developments in history, language, religion, and culture.
 First semester: Anglo-Saxon period through the Neoclassical period.
 Second semester: Romantic period through contemporary period.

 Studies in Classic Film

 An introduction to film history, technique, and theory, with an emphasis on genre conventions.
 Students will study approximately 12 feature-length and several shorter films, with particular attention to how the technical and artistic elements such as cinematography, plot, and direction control meaning and worldview.
 The focus of the course is on developing a biblical-critical-analytical approach to film viewing, resulting in discernment of the philosophical foundations of individual works.

 A study of the poetry and prose of the major writers of the English Romantic Movement (1785-1830) with a view to understand their lives, work, and literary importance.
 Selected minor writers and one novel are also included.